cacrespo/gt_monitor/README.md

 > The current development obtains the results for the word "audiobook" exclusively.
 However, you only need to edit the dictionary in the [following file](dags/data_ingestion_gcs_trends.py#L26-L31) to get the results for any other word.

-First you have to configure Airflow with Docker-Compose and the [pytrends](https://github.com/GeneralMills/pytrends) library.
+The pipeline works on Airflow with Docker-Compose and the [pytrends](https://github.com/GeneralMills/pytrends) library.
 The latter is an unofficial API for Google Trends.

+### Airflow
 In Airflow we have two dags:
 - The first one `data_ingestion_gcs_trends.py`:
     - Download the interest by region for "audiobook" for each (five) locations.